Iran-linked hackers threaten to release Trump aides' emails

 The White House and the FBI responded with a statement from FBI Director Kash Patel, who said: "Anyone associated with any kind of breach of national security will be fully investigated and prosecuted to the fullest extent of the law."

+"This so-called cyber 'attack' is nothing more than digital propaganda, and the targets are no coincidence.
+This is a calculated smear campaign meant to damage President Trump and discredit honourable public servants who serve our country with distinction," cyberdefense agency CISA said in a post on X.

-Iran's mission to the United Nations did not immediately return a message seeking comment.
+Halligan, Stone and a representative for Daniels did not respond to requests for comment.
+Iran's mission to the United Nations did not return a message seeking comment.
 Tehran has in the past denied committing cyberespionage.

-Robert materialized in the final months of the 2024 presidential campaign, when they claimed to have breached the email accounts of several Trump allies, including Wiles.
+Robert materialised in the final months of the 2024 presidential campaign, when they claimed to have breached the email accounts of several Trump allies, including Wiles.

 Although the leaked documents did garner some coverage last year, they did not fundamentally alter the presidential race, which Trump won.

-But the group resumed communication after this month's 12-day air war between Israel and Iran, which was capped by U.S. bombing of Iran's nuclear sites.

-In messages this week, Robert said they were organizing a sale of stolen emails and wanted Reuters to "broadcast this matter."
+In messages this week, Robert said they were organising a sale of stolen emails and wanted Reuters to "broadcast this matter".